 Sgt.
 Sheridan is much calmer in his chase, wanting iron-clad evidence that cannot come undone via a skilled defence lawyer.
 When there is doubt about resolution and all seems futile he insists, “We’re protecting the uniform.
 The thin blue line between order and chaos.”

-But the Lorimer Task Force keeps hitting dead ends, unable to bring justice to the families of Silk & Miller, including the widowing Carmel Arthur (Jane Allsop).
+But the Lorimer Task Force is unable to bring justice to the families of Silk & Miller, including the widowing Carmel Arthur (Jane Allsop).
 It drags on for months, even years, to the frustration of Police.

 They are contrasted by a measured performance from Climo.
 Lasance and Kewley are also excellent in supporting roles.
 Allsop adds the emotional touch to the story by Peter Gawler.
 A cameo from Age journalist John Silvester (who co-wrote the Leadbelly book) will amuse.